digitalpulp/ballast/README.md

     * pre-commit by Yelp
     * Docker Machine NFS
-* A docker based http-proxy & DNS service is created such that any docker container with host name ending in `.test` has traffic routed from the host to the proxy.
+* A docker based http-proxy & DNS service is created such that any docker container with host name ending in `.site_tld` has traffic routed from the host to the proxy.
 No editing of /etc/hosts required for new projects.